Gum Disease Treated by Using Homing Beacon to Bring Needed Immune Cells to Inflamed Area

 December Special at the Histology Lab

-Did you know… the Herovici combination of picro methyl blue or aniline blue and picro acid fuchsin, in proper proportion, colors mature dense collagen red while reticulum and newly formed collagen stains blue?
+The Herovici combination of picro methyl blue or aniline blue and picro acid fuchsin in proper proportion results in a red stain for Type I mature collagen, while reticulum and newly formed Type III collagen stains blue.

 The holidays are a magical time for collagen of all ages!
-Bring your samples to the McGowan Histology Lab and receive a 10% discount on all Herovici Stains for the entire month of December.
+Bring your samples to the McGowan Histology Lab and receive a 30% discount on all Herovici Stains for the entire month of December.
+Happy Holidays Collagen!
+Let’s paint the town Red… or Blue.

 Introducing the Center for Biologic Imaging